 Jor laga ke!

 And this group needed more than four people to negotiate the steps.
 If there are enough professionals with the raft they don’t ask the customers to help.
-But I have seen groups where customers also helped in hauling the raft.
+But I have seen groups where customers also helped in hauling the raft away from the river.
 I was never asked to give a hand and I wonder how will I fare if I was actually asked to help!
 Maybe they know who will be more of a liability rather than help at such tasks!